-In an environment of rising bank card fees and rates, credit cards from a credit union can make a better choice than a bank-issued card.
-Credit unions are nonprofit financial cooperatives owned by their members, and usually offer more reasonable rates and fees on their credit cards than banks.
+With bank card fees and hefty interest rates on the rise, credit cards from a credit union could make better financial sense than a traditional bank-issued card.
+Credit unions, which are nonprofit financial cooperatives owned by their members, usually offer more reasonable rates and fees on their credit cards than banks.

-Besides lower APRs on new purchases, penalty rates on credit union cards are also lower than on bank cards.
-Credit union cards imposed a median penalty APR of 17.9 percent, while bank cards charged 28.99 percent, according to the Pew Safe Credit Cards Project.
+Besides lower APRs on new purchases, late fees on credit union cards are also typically lower than on bank cards.
+Credit union cards currently impose a median late fee of $22.50, while bank cards charge $35 on average, according to CUNA’s Schenk.

 Many credit union cards don’t charge a balance transfer fee.
 Consumers who haven’t been able to negotiate a lower interest rate on their bank card may enjoy a fee-free, or low-cost, balance transfer to a credit union card.

-So, make sure the APRs at credit unions for which you’re eligible really do have better rates than those offered by banks.
-Arnold cites Simmons First, an Arkansas community bank, as an example of a bank that offers a rock-bottom APR — 7.25 percent on its Visa platinum card.
+Make sure the APRs at credit unions for which you’re eligible really do have better rates than those offered by banks.
+For example, Simmons First, an Arkansas community bank, is an example of a bank that offers a rock-bottom 10.25 percent APR on its Simmons Bank Visa Platinum Rewards Card.

 Those who typically carry a balance should look for the lowest interest rate, regardless of the issuer.

 Few options for “bad credit.”
 If you have less-than-average credit you may have trouble qualifying for some credit union cards.
 Check your credit score before you apply so you know if you’ll be eligible.
 Some credit unions also offer secured cards for those with little to no credit at terms that are typically more favorable then profit-driven banks.